 - 8. At a time to be determined at the specific design plan stage, the applicant, his heirs, successors, and/or assignees shall provide the following: - a.
 A continuous, minimum eight-feet wide sidewalk or trail along the subject site's entire road frontage of the west side of Morgan Boulevard.
 A landscaped grass strip shall be provided between the trail and Morgan Boulevard as a buffer between pedestrians and motorized traffic, as well as to provide visual relief along the corridor. - b.
 A trail connection from the end of Willow Hill Drive to Morgan Boulevard, the exact location of which shall be determined at the time of SDP. - c.
 A trail connection from the end of Willow Hill Drive to Metro, the exact location of which shall be determined at the time of SDP. - 9.
 Standard sidewalks shall be provided along both sides of all roads, per the concurrence of the Department of Public Works and Transportation. - 10.
 In-road bicycle facilities shall be provided along some internal roads on the subject site, in keeping with the 1999 AASHTO Guide for the Development of Bicycle Facilities.
 An exact determination of the type and location of facilities warranted shall be determined at the time of the SDP. - 11.
 Submittal of the specific design plan shall include a comprehensive trail and sidewalk map showing the proposed location of all master plan trails, feeder trail connections, and sidewalks. - 12.
 Appropriate pedestrian safety measures such as well-marked crosswalks, signage, adequate lighting, and curb bump outs shall be incorporated into the specific design plan. - 13.
 Prior to the issuance of any building permits within the subject property, the following road improvement shall have full financial assurances, have been permitted for construction, and have an agreed-upon timetable for construction with SHA/DPW&T: - a.
-At the MD 214/Ritchie Road/Garrett A. Morgan Boulevard intersection, construction of a second westbound left-turn lane along the MD 214 approach. - b.
+At the MD 214/Ritchie Road/Garrett A. Morgan Boulevard intersection, construction of a second westbound left-turn lane along the MD 214 approach.
+This improvement may be waived completely or replaced by other improvement(s) which achieve adequacy as determined by the Transportation Planning Section in phase with development, upon submittal of a new traffic impact study for the area in connection with subsequent application(s), along with a determination by the Planning Board of the level of improvements needed for the overall project. - b.
 Garrett A. Morgan Boulevard at east village/west village access: The improvements at this location shall include modification of the intersection to provide left-turn bays at the median break to serve the site accesses. - 14.
 Prior to the issuance of building permits for residential units on this site, the building permits shall be modified to contain certification by a professional engineer with competency in acoustical analysis that the building shells within the subject property have been designed to attenuate noise levels to 45 dBA Ldn or less.